 Webull vs M1 Finance: Best Sign-up and Referral Program

-Technically speaking, Webull has a slightly stronger sign-up and referral program, but due to the fact that they reward you in shares of stocks, which complicates things, and the fact that they cut rewards whenever they see fit, I’d say Webull and M1 Finance are tied in this category.
+Technically speaking, Webull has a stronger sign-up and referral program, but due to the fact that they reward you in shares of stocks, which complicates things, I’d say Webull and M1 Finance are tied in this category.

 If you know a lot of people who are interested in day-trading rather than long-term investing, then I’d definitely say Webull has an edge in this category, but usually people who are interested in day-trading will use a more powerful platform like TD Ameritrade’s Thinkorswim.